hammad5421/DataSciencePortfolio/src/content/blog/command-or-control.md

 - user-agent
 - javascript-framework
 - browser-detection
-recommended: []
+recommended:
+- js-in-rs
-# - predict-spotify-skips
+- astro-rewrite
-# - big-query-data-augmentation
+- apoor-dot-dev
 ---

 You've just built a cool new site and now you want to add search.
 Maybe GPT-powered vector search, maybe just Algoila.
 You put in a search button and you want the user to be able to open it with the hotkey `Cmd + K`.
 But should the hotkey be `Cmd + K` or `Ctrl + K`?